rasa/vmware-tools-patches/README.md

 * 3.5.x
 * 2.6.32

-They patches have not yet been tested with the following kernels, but presumably will apply successfully:
+The patches have not yet been tested with the following kernels, but presumably will apply successfully:

 * 3.17.x
 * 3.15.x